Jumio/mobile-sdk-ios/README.md

 platform :ios, '11.0'
 use_frameworks! # Required for proper framework handling

-pod 'Jumio/Slim', '~>4.0.0' # Use JumioSDK with manual capturing
+pod 'Jumio/Slim', '~>4.1.0' # Use JumioSDK with manual capturing
-pod 'Jumio/LineFinder', '~>4.0.0' # Use JumioSDK with manual capturing and linefinder functionality pod 'Jumio/MRZ', '~>4.0.0' # Use JumioSDK with manual capturing and MRZ functionality pod 'Jumio/Barcode', '~>4.0.0' # Use JumioSDK with manual capturing and barcode functionality pod 'Jumio/Jumio', '~>4.0.0' # Use JumioSDK with all available scanning methods
+pod 'Jumio/LineFinder', '~>4.1.0' # Use JumioSDK with manual capturing and linefinder functionality pod 'Jumio/MRZ', '~>4.1.0' # Use JumioSDK with manual capturing and MRZ functionality pod 'Jumio/Barcode', '~>4.1.0' # Use JumioSDK with manual capturing and barcode functionality pod 'Jumio/NFC', '~>4.1.0' # Use JumioSDK with manual capturing, linefinder, MRZ and NFC functionality functionality

+pod 'Jumio/Jumio', '~>4.1.0' # Use JumioSDK with all available scanning methods

-pod 'Jumio/SlimLiveness', '~>4.0.0' # Use JumioSDK with manual capturing and liveness functionality pod 'Jumio/LineFinderLiveness', '~>4.0.0' # Use JumioSDK with manual capturing, linefinder and liveness functionality pod 'Jumio/MRZLiveness', '~>4.0.0' # Use JumioSDK with manual capturing, MRZ and liveness functionality pod 'Jumio/BarcodeLiveness', '~>4.0.0' # Use JumioSDK with manual capturing, barcode and liveness functionality
+pod 'Jumio/SlimLiveness', '~>4.1.0' # Use JumioSDK with manual capturing and liveness functionality pod 'Jumio/LineFinderLiveness', '~>4.1.0' # Use JumioSDK with manual capturing, linefinder and liveness functionality pod 'Jumio/MRZLiveness', '~>4.1.0' # Use JumioSDK with manual capturing, MRZ and liveness functionality pod 'Jumio/BarcodeLiveness', '~>4.1.0' # Use JumioSDK with manual capturing, barcode and liveness functionality pod 'Jumio/NFCLiveness', '~>4.1.0' # Use JumioSDK with manual capturing, linefinder, MRZ, NFC and liveness functionality functionality

-pod 'Jumio/Liveness', '~>4.0.0' # Use JumioSDK with all available scanning methods and liveness functionality
+pod 'Jumio/Liveness', '~>4.1.0' # Use JumioSDK with all available scanning methods and liveness functionality
 ```

 #### Certified Liveness Vendor